kusumandaru/chrome-pullrequest-templates/app/templates/bitbucket_sleekr.md

 #### Deployment notes
 #### Screenshots (if appropriate)
 #### Definition of Done:
+- [ ] Does this PR require env configuration changes ?
 - [ ] Does this PR require Database changes ?
 - [ ] Does this PR require a regression test by QA ?
 All fixes require a regression test.
 - [ ] Does this add new dependencies? (network setup, new 3rd party services)